gvellut/jncep/README.md

   -s, --sync              Flag to sync tracked series based on series followed
-                          on J-Novel Club and update the new ones from the beginning of the series --help                  Show this message and exit.
+                          on J-Novel Club and update the new ones from the beginning of the series
+  -w, --whole             Flag to indicate whether the whole volume should be
+                          regenerated when a new part is detected during the update
+  --help                  Show this message and exit.
 ```